ILIAS-eLearning/ILIAS/docs/configuration/install.md

 error_log files, which are created in case of errors and are referenced in ILIAS by an errorcode.

-Also, to store the ILIAS configuration, which is later used to configure ILIAS, we create the folder `/var/www/config`.
-To prevent future issues with npm we create `/var/www/.npm` which needs to be writable by the web server user.
+Also, to store the ILIAS configuration, which is later used to configure ILIAS, we need to create the folder `/var/www/config`.
+To prevent future issues with npm we also need to create `/var/www/.npm` which needs to be writable by the web server user.

 ```shell
 mkdir /var/www/ilias